kristianmandrup/cypher-query/Readme.md

 Graphology has a number of extensions such as [graphology-operators](https://www.npmjs.com/package/graphology-operators)

 ## Cypher API

+The Cypher Query Engine should be developed starting from result limiting and step by stack back to match.

+It should be developed interface first, starting with the executer, then startegy and finally the builder to build the strategy.

+See the `Limit` class and work backwards from there.

+## APIs under development

 TODO: Refactor to adhere to new architecture outline